tus/tus-resumable-upload-protocol/protocol.md

 in progress.
 This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.

-When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.
+When creating a new final upload the partial uploads' metadata SHALL NOT be transferred to the new final upload.
 All metadata SHOULD be included in the concatenation request using the `Upload-Metadata` header.

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.